Nodepool¶

 Note

-There is no assumption about the processes and toolings used to build images on the image-builder
+There is no assumption about the processes and tooling used to build images on the image-builder, except that the workflow must be driven by an Ansible playbook from the nodepool-builder.

 Services configuration¶

-The spec is constantly evolving during alpha development, and should be considered unstable but the ultimate source of truth for documentation about its properties.
+The spec is constantly evolving during alpha development and should be considered unstable, but it is the ultimate source of truth for documentation about its properties.

 Setting up providers secrets¶